Apostle Paul was a man who went from persecuting Christians relentlessly to himself being persecuted "relentlessly."

 Traci O

-Read more articles by Traci O or search for articles on the same topic or others.
+Read more articles by Traci O or search for other articles by topic below.